cblevins/sp23-dig-stud/_modules/audio-editing-1.md

 - Use the [Selection Tool](https://manual.audacityteam.org/man/selecting_audio_the_basics.html) to delete or cut the sections from your two tracks in which the *other* person is speaking (so that *your* track only plays *your* voice, and your partner's track only plays *their* voice).
 - Use the Selection Tool to move each track so that they play back to back
 - Use the [Envelope Tool](https://manual.audacityteam.org/man/envelope_tool.html) to adjust the volume of your tracks or specific parts of each track so they're relatively even (ie. one is not louder than the other)
-- [Export your edited audio](https://manual.audacityteam.org/man/file_menu_export.html) as an .mp3 file called `yourlastname-yourfirstname.mp3`
+- [Export your edited audio](https://manual.audacityteam.org/man/file_menu_export.html) as an .mp3 file called `yourfirstname-yourlastname-audio-1b.mp3`
-- `Reply in thread` to Prof. Blevins's post in the `#in-class` channel today
+- `Reply in thread` to Prof. Blevins's post in the `#in-class` channel today and upload your recorded .mp3 file

 ### General Podcast Resources